abpframework/abp/docs/en/Community-Articles/2023-11-16-Upgrading-Your-Existing-Projects-to-NET8/POST.md

 ## Checking the Breaking Changes in .NET 8.0

-As I have mentioned earlier in this article, on the ABP Framework & ABP Commercial sides all related code changes have been made, so you would not get any error related to breaking changes introduced with .NET 8.0.
+As I have mentioned earlier in this article, on the ABP Framework & ABP Commercial sides all the related code changes have been made, so you would not get any error related to breaking changes introduced with .NET 8.0.
 However, you still need to check the [Breaking Changes in .NET 8.0 documentation](https://learn.microsoft.com/en-us/dotnet/core/compatibility/8.0), because the breaking changes listed in this documentation still might affect you.
-Therefore, read them accordingly and make the related changes in your application, if its needed.
+Therefore, read them accordingly and make the related changes in your application, if needed.

 ## Update Your Global Dotnet CLI Tools (optional)